Market environment

 Too many patients don’t get therapy

-With a modest proposal rate, the AIT market is still underdeveloped, representing approximately €1bn or 12% of the global allergic rhinitis market, and is expected to grow by 2% annually in the coming years4..
-The market growth is expected to result from an increased awareness of respiratory allergies, a simplified access to allergists, the expanded range of administration modes as well as a growing middle class in developing countries that will gain access to medical treatment.
+Market growth should result from increased awareness of respiratory allergies, easier access to allergists, the expanded range of administration modes as well as a growing middle class in developing countries that will gain access to medical treatment.

 Innovation in science and technology is creating new medical opportunities